 The trade-off between cancer and chronic HF is of massive psychological burden for patients, and of devastating economic consequences for healthcare systems.
 We aim to test the efficacy of a novel intervention (remote ischemic conditioning) to reduce the incidence of anthracycline-induced heart failure.
-Patients with Non-Hodgkin lymphoma have been selected as the target population, since it is diagnosed at advanced comorbid age in both genders.
+Patients with Lymphoma have been selected as the target population, since it is diagnosed at advanced comorbid age in both genders.

 This will also allow the study of gender differences in anthracycline-induced heart failure.
 A phase II randomized clinical trial enrolling 608 patients undergoing chemotherapy with anthracyclines will be done.
 Primary endpoint will be based on serial cardiac magnetic resonance exams.
 Taking advantage of the recruited population and data gathered, we will further validate 2 novel cardiac magnetic resonance imaging methods: a novel early marker of cardiotoxicity, and a new sequence allowing a massive reduction of acquisition time.